fotor-2025042422352

 fotor-2024122913513.jpeg

-The Saudi Motorsport Company responded with a statement saying it is appalled and willing to deploy any resource to assure and guarantee the safety of all Formula 1 guests, drivers, teams, and investors:
+The Saudi Motorsport Company issued a statement expressing its deep concern and commitment to deploying all necessary resources to ensure the safety and security of all Formula 1 guests, drivers, teams, and investors.

 "We are aware of the attack on the Aramco distribution station in Jeddah earlier this afternoon.
 The race organizers remain in direct contact with the Saudi security authorities, as well as F1 and the FIA to ensure all necessary security and safety measures continue to be implemented to guarantee the safety of all visitors to the Formula 1 stc Saudi Arabian Grand Prix as well as all drivers, teams and stakeholders.
 The race weekend schedule will continue as planned.
 The safety and security of all our guests continues to be our main priority and we look forward to welcoming fans for a weekend of premium racing and entertainment".

-These are undoubtedly anxious and fearful hours, but the FIA and Formula 1 leaders' decision is clear:
+Undoubtedly, these are challenging and tense hours.
+Nevertheless, the decision from the FIA and Formula 1 leadership is clear:

 "The weekend program will continue as planned.
 The safety of our drivers will continue to be our top priority and we look forward to welcoming all fans to this weekend of great motorsport and fun".